margaretmf/margaretmf.github.io/readingreviews.md

 ### [This Chilling Video from Sandy Hook Promise Shows How Gun Violence Is Destroying Childhood in America](https://qz.com/1710900/sandy-hook-promises-shocking-video-on-gun-violence-in-schools/?utm_source=dlvr.it&utm_medium=twitter)
 In September 2019, Annalisa Merelli wrote for Quartz on the school gun shootings, robbing America of its children's innocence.

+With the start of a new school year, because of recent shootings, American children now receive training since the country's laws do not prevent gun violence effectively.
+The Sandy Hook Promise video shows the horror and fear that many American children have grown up living with as a result of the association between school and gun violence.

+The reporter writes how many of the country's citizens believe tougher gun laws would benefit the public and reduce violence.
+The writer backs up this first sentence sharing, "for the first time in decades, more Americans dislike the National Rifle Assocation", and Trump has swung back and forth in deciding whether "to toughen background checks for gun purchases."

+A video on the current issue supports this text, and the author does not write much more on the event.

 <br>